Perturbation theory with quantum signal processing: Resource analysis with realistic parameters

 The properties of Hamiltonians are summarized in Table \ref{tab:properties}.
-For water clusters, $p$ and $\Delta$ are calculated as the overlap and energy difference between Hartree-Fock state and the exact ground state of a single water molecule isolated from the other ones.
+For water clusters, $p$ and $\Delta$ are calculated as the overlap and energy difference between the Hartree-Fock state and the exact ground state of a single water molecule isolated from the other ones.
 For polyacene, $\Delta$ is taken from Ref. \cite{polyacene} where the authors calculated the energy gap using density matrix renormalization group. $p$ is taken to be $0.7$ assuming that we use Hartree-Fock states as input.
 This value of $p$ is determined by performing complete-active-space configuration interaction (CASCI) calculation with an active space consisting of 32 spin orbitals and 14 electrons for tetracene and pentacene.
 The calculation is performed with OpenMolcas version 22.02 \cite{openmolcas1,openmolcas2} and we find the overlap between the CASCI and Hartree-Fock states are 0.713 and 0.722 respectively for tetracene and pentacene.

 Using the numbers in Table \ref{tab:properties}, we calculate the resource according to Sec. \ref{sec:overall-cost} and show the results as Table \ref{tab:first_order_perturbation} and \ref{tab:second_order_perturbation}.
+The polynomial degrees are also plotted in Figs.~\ref{fig:filtering} and \ref{fig:ptb}.
 The overall cost for the first-order perturbation ranges from the order of $10^{10}$ to $10^{18}$ calls of $U_H$.
 That for the second-order is much higher and needs $10^{18}$ to $10^{32}$ calls of $U_H$.
 These numbers are not practical; even for the smallest system that we considered, $(\mathrm{H_2O})_2$, the implementation of $U_H$ needs over $10^4$ T gates at least since we find $L_H=3\times 10^3$ (see Sec. \ref{sec:block-encoding}).
 This means the overall T-count of the algorithm for the first-order perturbation is over $10^{14}$.
 Even if we can implement a T gate in 1 $\mathrm{\mu}$s, the algorithm would take $10^8$ seconds.
 Our analysis shows the importance of concrete resource analysis of quantum algorithms beyond $\mathcal{O}$ notation.
-The algorithm, at the first sight, seems to be efficient in a sense that it has $\tilde{\mathcal{O}}(\|\bm{h}\|_1\|\bm{v}\|_{2/3}/(\Delta \delta))$ and $\tilde{\mathcal{O}}(\|\bm{h}\|_1\|\bm{v}\|_{2/3}^2/(\Delta^2 \delta))$ cost, but practicality cannot be ensured without such an analysis.
+The algorithm, at the first sight, seems to be efficient in the sense that it has $\tilde{\mathcal{O}}(\|\bm{h}\|_1\|\bm{v}\|_{2/3}/(\Delta \delta))$ and $\tilde{\mathcal{O}}(\|\bm{h}\|_1\|\bm{v}\|_{2/3}^2/(\Delta^2 \delta))$ cost, but practicality cannot be ensured without such an analysis.

 Finally, let us compare this cost with a naive approach that uses phase estimation of $H_{\mathrm{total}}$.
 We can well approximate $\mathcal{T}(H_{\mathrm{total}})$ by $\frac{L_H+L_V}{L_H}\mathcal{T}(H) = (1+\frac{L_V}{L_H})\mathcal{T}(H)$ since T-cost is roughly proportional to the number of Pauli terms \cite{Berry2019qubitizationof}.
 To obtain the ground state energy with accuracy of $\delta$ by the phase estimation of $H_{\mathrm{total}}$, we need $\sqrt{2}\pi (\|\bm{h}\|_1+\|\bm{v}\|_1)/(2\delta)$ calls of $U_{H_{\mathrm{total}}}$ \cite{PhysRevX.8.041015}.
 If a reference state used in phase estimation has overlap $p$ with the true ground state, the correct ground state energy is obtained with probability $p$.
 The T-cost for the whole process is therefore well approximated as